 - 1. General Specifications - a.
-In the City limits or in the exterritorial jurisdiction (ETJ) of the City of Boerne, the developer shall, at his/her sole cost and expense, provide all necessary street grading, pavement, curbing, gutters, sidewalks, bike lanes and storm drains required to service the subdivision as identified by the City of Boerne Major Thoroughfare Plan, including the perimeter streets contiguous to the subdivision. - b.
+In the City limits or in the externitorial jurisdiction (ETJ) of the City of Boerne, the developer shall, at his/her sole cost and expense, provide all necessary street grading, pavement, curbing, gutters, sidewalks, bike lanes and storm drains required to service the subdivision as identified by the City of Boerne Thoroughfare Plan, including the perimeter streets contiguous to the subdivision. - b.
 All street improvements shall meet the requirements for Street Cross Sections unless an exception has been approved by the Planning and Zoning Commission and City Council. - 2.
 Street Improvement Timing - a.
-Streets improvements as set forth in Street Cross Sections shall be made at such time as subdivision or development occurs. - b.
-If a street improvement is required to be made to an existing street, arterial, collector or street identified in the Major Thoroughfare Plan, the improvement shall be made to the entire length of the development that is contiguous to that street.

-3. Street Geometry Standards

-The Design elements of all streets shall conform to requirements as established in the Engineering Design Manual.
+Streets improvements as set forth in 7.2.F Street Cross Sections shall be made at such time as subdivision or development occurs. - b.
+If a street improvement is required to be made to an existing street, arterial, collector or street identified in the Thoroughfare Plan, the improvement shall be made to the entire length of the development that is contiguous to that street. - 3.
+Street Geometry Standards - a.
+The Design elements of all streets shall conform to requirements as established in the Engineering Design Manual. - 4.
+Private Streets - a.
+Private Streets - i.
+Private streets are allowed in certain subdivisions only under the terms set forth in this Section, and pursuant to any other ordinances or guidelines for private street developments as may be adopted for use by the City. - ii.
+All private streets shall be designed and constructed in accordance with this ordinance and applicable Standard Construction Details for publicly dedicated streets. - iii.
+The term Private Street shall be inclusive of alleys, if such are provided within the subdivision. - b.
+Subdivision Eligibility Criteria